 4. Heat is assumed to be supplied from a constant high temperature source and not from chemical reaction during the cycle.

 6. The working medium has constant specific heats throughout the cycle.

 The air standard cycle is often used because of the simplicity in getting approximate answer to the complicated process.
 To define different engine different air standard cycle are used.
 These are

 carnot cycle is refer as the ideal cycle of for heat engine.
 It represents as a standard of perfection and engine can be compared with it to judge the degree of perfection.
 It gives concept of maximum work output between two temperature limit.

 Stirling engine works on the Stirling cycle.
 This engine used in automotive industries and marine industries.

 The petrol engine works on the Otto cycle.
 This engine used in bikes, scooter and small petrol cars.

 Diesel engine works on diesel cycle.
 This engine used in heavy vehicle like truck, bus and cars.

 5. Ericsson Cycle:

-The Ericsson cycle does not find practical application in piston engine but is used by a gas turbine employing a large number of stages with heat exchanges, reheaters etc.
+The Ericsson cycle does not find practical application in piston engine but it use by a gas turbine employing a large number of stages with heat exchanges, reheaters etc.